victorballester7/final-master-thesis/docs/README.md

 ssh-copy-id -i ~/.ssh/id_rsa.pub victor@gauss
 ```

+(`gauss` is the name of my lab computer).
 Then, in order to access directly to the supercomputer from your computer, instead of doing ssh to your lab computer and then ssh to the supercomputer, you add the following lines in the `~/.ssh/config` file:

 ```
 Host jean-zay.idris.fr